RyanNgCT/CS2105/Week 9/Lecture 8 - Link Layer Part I.md

 - wait for someone to stop transmitting before (re-)transmitting

 #### 3. Carrier Sense Multiple Access
-- listen before transmitting
+- listen before transmitting (check if channel is in use, i.e. someone is transmitting on the medium)
-- still have the issue of collision because of propagation delay
+- *still have the issue of collision* because of **propagation delay**
 - continues to transmit even though it detects the collision

 #### 4. Carrier Sense Multiple Access / Collision Detection (CSMA/CD)